illuusio/ffmpeg-example/README.md

 FFmpeg/Libav example program
 ============================

-This program is example how to use FFmpeg or Libav libarary with Byte exact reading (Audio only!).
+This program is example how to use FFmpeg or Libav library with Byte exact reading (Audio only!).
 Tested with 'gcc'.
 Currently it only outputs 'out-for.pcm' and 'out-rev.pcm' files that are in Stereo 16-bit raw audio files (s16) that can be opened with Audacity audio editor or similar which imports raw PCM audio.

-Compling with CMake
+Compiling with CMake
 -------------------
 You need to have FFmpeg or Libav installed.
 You need [CMake](http://cmake.org/) and [pkg-config](http://www.freedesktop.org/wiki/Software/pkg-config/).
 <pre>